The one key advantage of class A topology is high fidelity, ie the best sonic performance.

 Basics

-Class A amplifiers deliver the smoothest, most euphonic sonic performance and the lowest objectionable distortion.
+Class A amplifiers deliver the smoothest, most euphonic sonic performance.
 That’s why class A is used in high-end designs despite its shortcomings and why the very best amplifiers are class A, where cost is no object.
-The best class A amplifiers are MOSFET or tube-based designs in my experience.
+The best class A amplifiers are MOSFET or tube-based designs from my experience.

 Compromises

-There are no free lunches though and, as per my FAQs on class AB, class B and class D, each design has advantages and drawbacks.
-Class A amplifiers draw and dissipate their maximum rated power at all times, whether playing music or idling.
-They run hot and the only way to combat this is to use the very best parts and generous thermal design.
-Best parts and generous thermal design for class A means m-o-n-e-y!
+There are no free lunches in engineering though and, as per my FAQs on class AB, class B and class D, each topology has its pros and cons.
+Class A amplifiers dissipate their maximum rated power at all times meaning they run hot, constantly, never a moment when they don’t.
+The only way to deal with the heat is to use the very best parts and the best engineering.
+The best parts and engineering always mean one thing: m-o-n-e-y baby!

 Now, if the required power output is very small, such as a headphone amplifier or preamplifier like my Accuphase C-280V, class A is no problem and not that expensive to implement.
 Dissipating such low power is relatively easy.
 Big amplifiers running in class A have to be large and very substantially built to cope with this constant high power demand, 100% duty cycle and high heat dissipation, however.

 Such class A power amplifiers are big, heavy and need excellent ventilation.
 Some environments/use cases won’t be well suited to class A amplifiers.
-My new Accuphase A-75 class A power amplifier weighs 45kg and delivers 60 Watts per channel of class A power.
-Good A/C is essential when running class A amplification like this beast, no sitting in a cabinet for this baby!
+My new Accuphase A-75 class A power amplifier weighs 45kg and delivers a very conservatively rated 60 Watts per channel into 8 Ohms (measures over 120 Watts in fact).
+Good A/C is essential when running class A amplification like this beast!

 Bottom Line

-The disadvantages of class A design such as high cost, constant high power dissipation, increased electricity bills, size and weight must also be taken into account.
-Class A amplifiers have the highest cost per Watt, and therefore are not found at the lower consumer end of the spectrum.
-Proper class A cannot be implemented cheaply, so if you are looking for a cheap Chinese solution, know that there isn’t one.
+The disadvantages of class A design such as high cost, high power dissipation, increased electricity bills, and large size and weight must be taken into account.
+Class A amplifiers have the highest $/Watt ratio and are therefore not found at the lower end of the consumer spectrum.

 For the best sound, whether tube or solid-state, class A is the gold standard.